Food Stamps

 Dinner on a table

-The Food Stamp program helps needy families buy food.
-People on Food Stamps get a “Quest Card,” which is pre-loaded with funds that can be used to buy groceries at any participating store.
+SNAP helps needy families buy food.
+People on SNAP get a “Quest Card,” which is pre-loaded with funds that can be used to buy groceries at any participating store.
 Generally, the program allows the card to be used only for food, but in some rural areas, you can use it to buy items for subsistence hunting and fishing, such as nets, hooks, fishing line, rods, harpoons, knives, and other necessary equipment.

-To find out if you are eligible for Food Stamps, contact your local Public Assistance Office.
-Public Assistance Offices are located in most large communities in Alaska, including Anchorage, Homer, Eagle River, Juneau, Fairbanks, Bethel, Ketchikan, Kotzebue, Kodiak, Nome, Wasilla, and Sitka.
+To find out if you are eligible for Food Stamps, contact your local public assistance office.
+Public assistance offices are located in most large communities in Alaska, including Anchorage, Homer, Eagle River, Juneau, Fairbanks, Bethel, Ketchikan, Kotzebue, Kodiak, Nome, Wasilla, and Sitka.
+To view a complete list of public assistance offices, click here.

 • register for work if you are able-bodied and between 16 and 59 years old;